 Charity will schemes are usually aimed at those wanting a basic will, which typically means leaving everything to your immediate family.

-An easy way to find a solicitor is with the ‘Find A Solicitor’ tool on the Law Society website.
+Find a solicitor is with the ‘Find A Solicitor’ tool (opens in new tab) on the Law Society website.

 This is because your property, money and possessions get divided up according to intestacy rules.
 This may mean those you wanted to inherit can’t, for example unmarried partners aren’t recognised under intestacy law.
 And if you’re married with children, the rules state certain limits on who gets what.

 So in this case, your spouse or civil partner would inherit all your personal property along with the first £270,000 of your ‘estate’ and the remainder be split in half between your spouse and any surviving children.